 This Is A Big Decision, Waiting Will Only Complicate Matters

-A number of experts believe that baby boomers need to start planning, to help themselves, their employees and their community.
+A number of experts believe that baby boomers that own small businesses need to find a sense of urgency to create an exit strategy, to help themselves, their employees and their community.

 “If our nation’s baby boomers don’t get more focused on planning for the sale or transition of their businesses on an urgent basis, then we’ll have millions of citizens whose jobs and careers are in peril and millions more who will not be able to properly retire”

 Jim Blasingame: Syndicated talk show host and author